ffhibnese/Model-Inversion-Attack-ToolBox/dev_scripts/README.md

 Running examples for each attack method are placed here.
 You can simply run the code of the selected algorithm to perform the attack.
 To achieve your own MIA, please read and modify the hyper-parameters in the script.

-Besides, the supporting models of different datasets for different attacks are listed as follows.
+Besides, we list the supporting models of different datasets for different attacks as below.

 ### target/eval models
 + celeba